1. 2000 South Ocean Blvd., Manalapan, Florida ($195 million)

 Forbes (photo credit: Marc Angeles)

 3. 90 Briar Patch Road, East Hampton, New York ( $140 million)

 For those who want a home with real history, this 80-year-old waterfront home which is also included in the National Register of Historic Places would fit the bill.
 Dubbed as the most expensive home in New York, the 53,000-square-foot estate features ten bedrooms, nine bathrooms, and over 1,150 feet of waterfront space offering unobstructed views of the Georgica Pond and the Atlantic shoreline.
 The main house boasts a three-story great room, a chef’s kitchen, four fireplaces, and French doors that open up to spacious porches.
 Amenities include a pool, a hot tub, a gym with ocean views, and a tennis court.

 4. II Palmetto, Palm Beach, Florida ($137 million)

 The Italian Renaissance-inspired ocean and lakefront estate sits on 5.5 acres of land.
 It is owned by Netscape owner and billionaire James Clark.
-Built in 1930, the sprawling mansion features ten bedrooms, 13 full and 12 half bathrooms, two elevators, a two-story foyer with double staircase, a home office, library and a 20,000-bottle wine cellar.
-It can be a party palace too with its two-bedroom beach house, a two-bedroom boat house, two swimming pools, fountains and formal gardens.
+Built in 1930, the sprawling mansion features ten bedrooms, 13 full and 12 half bathrooms, two elevators, a two-story foyer with a double staircase, a home office, a library, and a 20,000-bottle wine cellar.
+It can be a party palace too with its two-bedroom beach house, a two-bedroom boathouse, two swimming pools, fountains, and formal gardens.